 Everyday Madness: On Grief, Anger, Loss and Love - Lisa Appignanesi

-After the death of her partner of thirty-two years, Lisa Appignanesi was thrust into a state in which sanity felt elusive.
+After the death of her partner of thirty-two years, Lisa Appignanesi was thrust into a state striated by rage and superstition in which sanity felt elusive.
+The dead of prior generations loomed large and haunting.
 Then, too, the cultural and political moment seemed to collude with her condition: everywhere people were dislocated and angry.

-In this electrifying examination of an ordinary enough death and its aftermath, Appignanesi uses all her evocative and analytic powers to scutinize her own and society's experience of grieving, the effects of loss and the potent, mythical space it occupies in our lives.
+In this electrifying and brave examination of an ordinary enough death and its aftermath, Appignanesi uses all her evocative and analytic powers to scrutinize her own and our society’s experience of grieving, the effects of loss and the potent, mythical space it occupies in our lives.

 With searing honesty, lashed by humour, she navigates us onto the terrain of childhood, the way it forms our feelings of love and hate, and steers us towards a less tumultuous version of the everyday.